madhums/madhums.github.io/about.md

 I use [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
 I can program in `JavaScript`, `Typescript`, `Python`, `Go` languages.
 I have used many frameworks, databases, technology and services.

 I have recently developed much interest towards data science, machine learning, policy research and political sociology.
-I am looking for ways to bring all these together.
+I am looking for ways to bring all these together to create a better fact based, ethical and just world.

 I not only use OSS to build solutions, but also like to contribute back.
 Checkout my github to see my contributions.